duncanberger/nxf-BATQual/README.md

 ## Run PopPUNK (optional) <a name="poppunk"></a>

-PopPunk can be run as part of BATQual but as it runs individually (one sample at a time), it nearly doubles the runtime.
+PopPUNK can be run as part of BATQual but as it runs individually (one sample at a time), it nearly doubles the runtime.
 You could run it as a final step (after all genomes have been assembled) to sidestep this problem, but you may want to run BATQual multiple times across different sample sets and so it's much simpler to split off PopPUNK GPSC assignment into it's own script.
 ```
 # That script can be found and run in the following way:
 scripts/run_poppunk_FASTQ.sh --sample_list SAMPLE_LIST --baseDir BASE_DIR --threads THREADS